 Anything near the bottom white line represents a generational (near once in a lifetime) long-term opportunity.

 I’ve saved (and made) a LOT of extra money over the past 25 years using this as a guide:

 During a Green Alert – Unless otherwise noted, I’m in Green Light mode (owning stocks without fear).

 During a Yellow Alert – Conceptually, I want to keep most of my favorite stocks, but get rid of the third I like the least.
 With that money, I want to buy something like RWM, which goes up when the market goes down (and vice versa).
 By doing this, I’ll be 50% “hedged” (hedged = protecting the stocks you like/own against a stock market drop).

 Explained: if you have $3 of stock and sell a third, you now have $2 in stocks… and if you put that other $1 in RWM, you have protected/hedged half of the $2 you still have invested in stocks).

-During an Orange Alert – Conceptually, I want to sell the 50% of my positions that I like the least (keeping pretty much everything I “LOVE LOVE”).
+Conceptually, for an Orange Alert, I want to sell 50% of my positions (the ones I like the least… keeping pretty much everything I “LOVE LOVE”).
 With that money, I want to buy something like RWM to protect those positions.
 In doing so, I’m FULLY hedged.

 Explained: (if you have $3 of stock and sell half, you now have $1.50 in stocks… and if you put that other $1.50 in RWM, you have protected/hedged 100% of the $1.50 you still have invested in stocks).